techiediaries/techiediaries/_posts/2019/Angular/2019-09-16-angular-material-table.md

 > We also assume this service has a `.getPolicies` method that returns an Observable which you can subscribe to in order to get data.

-In the `ngOnInit` life-cycle event of your component, call the `.getPolicies` method and subscribe to the returned Observable:
+In the [`ngOnInit` life-cycle event](https://www.techiediaries.com/angular/unsubscribe-rxjs-subjects-ondestroy-oninit-changedetectorref/) of your Angular component, call the `.getPolicies` method and subscribe to the returned Observable:

 ```ts
 ngOnInit() {